Adi Shankaracharya Hero Background

 Cultural Continuity and National Integration

-Shaankara Jyothi Prakasha has already demonstrated its potential as a national integration effort grounded in shared civilizational memory, reflecting Adi Shankara's vision.
+Shaankara Jyoti Prakasha has already demonstrated its potential as a national integration effort grounded in shared civilizational memory, reflecting Adi Shankara's vision.

 Across locations, the initiative has brought together: